Near-Resonance-Induced Caustics and Scaling Laws in a Quantum Kicked Rotor: Theoretical Analysis

 The determinant is then given by

-By differentiating the classical equation of motion Eq.~(\ref{Semiclassical Equation}) with respect to the initial condition $\theta_0^{\text{cl}}$, we obtain the quantity $u(t)={\partial \theta_{\text{con}}^{\text{cl}}}/{\partial \theta_0^{\text{cl}}}$ which holds only at caustics and demonstrates the classical-quantum correspondence.
-Importantly, when the condition $\det\hat{O}\to0$ is satisfied, it not only marks the failure of the stationary phase approximation but also reflects the emergence of structural singularities in the propagator's phase space representation.
-These singularities enhance quantum fluctuations and produce strongly localized probability densities with delta-function-like peaks, forming the quantum caustic structures.
+By differentiating the classical equation of motion Eq.~(\ref{Semiclassical Equation}) with respect to the initial condition $\theta_0^{\text{cl}}$, we obtain the quantity $u(t)={\partial \theta_{\text{con}}^{\text{cl}}}/{\partial \theta_0^{\text{cl}}}$, which becomes singular at caustics and demonstrates the classical-quantum correspondence.
+Importantly, the condition $\det\hat{O}\to0$ not only signals the failure of the stationary phase approximation but also reflects the emergence of structural singularities in the propagator's phase space representation.
+These singularities amplify quantum fluctuations, leading to strongly localized probability densities with delta-function-like peaks, which are a signature of quantum caustic structures.